cliffalbert/scripts/README.md

 scan-pf-log.sh: check log entries for specific e-mail adres and show full log

+Makefile.postfix: Makefile to reload postfix and generate new .db/maps for postfix

 ## Letsencrypt Scripts

 gen-plex-cert.sh: SSL Certificates for Plex using letsencrypt